nathankelion/bbc_good_food_scraper/README.md

 - README.md: This file, providing information on the project and how to use it.

 ## Motivation
 This project was born out of my passion for health and fitness, and my frustration at not being able to find recpes on the BBC Good Food website that align with specific macronutrient values.
 I believe that eating well should be both nutritious AND enjoyable (not just chicken and rice...).
+Additionally, what if you have specific ingredients in the fridge and want to find a recipe that uses all of them?
+This will allow you to search for recipes that use specific ingredients, reducing wasted food.

-If you share a desire to cook and eat well I encourage you to download and use this package to access and explore the recipes.
+If you share a desire to cook, eat well AND reduce food waste I encourage you to download and use this package to access and explore the recipes.

 ## Contact